Choose Language

 What factors influence the cost of mobile application penetration testing?

-Cost depends on scope: platforms covered, app complexity, API integrations, and testing depth.
+Mobile pentesting cost depends on scope: platforms covered, app complexity, API integrations, and testing depth.
 Pricing differs for basic tests and for enterprise-grade assessments involving advanced manual testing and remediation support.

 Share on